paidegua/nfsen_on_centos7/README.md

 ## We will now run the perl installation script to install nfsen (change directory):

 ```
+cd ..
-cd .. ./install.pl etc/nfsen.conf
+./install.pl etc/nfsen.conf
 ```

-Perl to use: [/usr/bin/perl]

-Press enter to accept the default path.
+Press enter at the below prompt to accept the default path.

+**Perl to use: [/usr/bin/perl]**

 You may get Errors since we did not configure any flows at this point.

-Let's now create a startup script for the service
+## Now create a startup script for the service

 ```
 vi /etc/init.d/nfsen